 We're always on the search for ethical fashion brands that create beautiful collections for a cause.
-Each of these social enterprise jewelry collections are doing an incredible work to sustainably end cycles of poverty within some of the world’s most disadvantaged communities by empowering artisans and persevering traditional crafts.
-Thank you to our collaborating sponsors, Ten Thousand Villages, Soko Jewelry, Slate + Salt and Bario Neal for their leadership in the fair trade movement!
+Each of these social enterprise jewelry collections are doing incredible work to sustainably end cycles of poverty within some of the world’s most disadvantaged communities by empowering artisans and persevering traditional crafts.
+Thank you to our collaborating sponsors, Ten Thousand Villages, Soko Jewelry, Slate + Salt, Threads Worldwide and Bario Neal for their leadership in the fair trade movement!

 Nisolo collaborates with local artisans in Peru and Kenya from the design to the handmade production of their jewelry line, shoes and accessories.
 Nisolo provides fair wages and full-time employment to their artisans and each piece of jewelry carries the heart of every person who works at Nisolo.
 Nisolo currently sustains the jobs of over 50 people.
 Together, the Nisolo team is committed to developing beautiful, quality products and ensuring that everyone - from the first supplier to the end consumer - is treated with the respect and dignity that they deserve.
 We love their gorgeously-designed, well-made jewelry and their fast, free shipping both ways.

-FASHIONABLE creates sustainable business opportunities for women who have overcome - both locally and globally.
+FASHIONABLE creates sustainable business opportunities for women who have overcome adversity, both locally and globally.
 The social impact brand believes that generational poverty ends when people are able to provide for themselves, and that empowering women uplifts entire families and communities.
 They work with artisans around the globe and many of their jewelry pieces are handmade by women locally in Nashville, TN who have overcome challenges ranging from prostitution to homelessness to addiction and lack of opportunity.
 FASHIONABLE is our one stop shop for affordable and social impact jewelry and accessories.